 Oahu has a wide selection of shopping malls, restaurants and entertainment areas, especially around Honolulu and Waikiki Beach, so it’s a place where you could easily spend a lot of money.
 The good news is that there are also many free (or almost free) things you can do to enjoy your time in this beautiful island such as trek the Diamond Head, visit the USS Arizona Memorial or enjoy one of the countless beaches on Oahu.

-The best way to explore both Honolulu and Oahu is by renting a car which will normally cost between $40 and $50 per day.
+The best way to explore both Maui and Honolulu is by renting a car which will normally cost between $40 and $50 per day.
+Car rentals mean you have the freedom and flexibility to explore the island on your own time.
+And you can visit those more remote places that aren’t serviced by public transportation.

-However, if you plan to have a more relaxed holiday sticking to the main cities and occasionally doing a day trip, taxis or local transportation will has got you covered.
+However, if you plan to have a more relaxed holiday sticking to the main cities and occasionally doing a day trip on either island, taxis, or local Uber and Lyft drivers have you covered.

 Maui vs Honolulu: The Verdict